Batches

 Processing jobs in batches

-It is possible to configure the workers so that instead of processing one job at a time they can process up to a number of jobs (a so-called batch) in one go.
+It is possible to configure workers so that instead of processing one job at a time they can process up to a number of jobs (a so-called batch) in one go.
+Workers using batches have slightly different semantics and behavior than normal workers, so read carefully the following examples to avoid pitfalls.

-In order to enable batches you must pass the batch option with a size representing the maximum amount of jobs per batch:
+To enable batches, pass the batch option with a size property representing the maximum number of jobs per batch:

 const worker = new WorkerPro(